Is it safe to travel to Sri Lanka during severe flooding?

 What do the authorities say?

+Sri Lankan authorities said Monday that rescuers are still searching for 370 missing people, with nearly 120,000 people housed in temporary shelters.

-On Friday, Sri Lankan authorities closed government offices and schools as the death toll from flooding and landslides across the country rose to 56.
+On Friday, authorities closed government offices and schools as the death toll from flooding and landslides across the country rose.

 Sri Lanka’s DMC has repeatedly warned residents and travellers, “don't stay in dangerous places”, and says to call 117 for further flooding information.